American Ninja Warrior's Matt Iseman | Louder With Crowder

 But I was actually leading at one point.

-Is that why you're a comic, Stevens?
+Is that why you're a comic Stevens?

-That would have clinched it for me.
+Oh, that would have been, that would have climbed it for me.

 It would have just wrapped it up.